nju-websoft/LogiNumBENCH/README.md

 To do the cross-distribution experiments, use [cross-eval.py](baselines/cross-eval.py)

-To run pretraining experiments, use [PretrainingOnLogiNumBENCH.py](baselines/PretrainingOnLogiNumBENCH.py), and for fine-tuning experiments, use [FinetuneOnRuleTaker.py](baselines/FinetuneOnRuleTaker.py).
+To run the data augmentation experiments, use [PretrainingOnLogiNumBENCH.py](baselines/PretrainingOnLogiNumBENCH.py), and for fine-tuning experiments, use [FinetuneOnRuleTaker.py](baselines/FinetuneOnRuleTaker.py).
 These can be run as direct fine-tuning or fine-tuning after pretraining.
 The configurations we use for these experiments are located in [baselines/configs/pretraining](baselines/configs/pretraining).
 Example commands:

 ```shell
 python PretrainingOnLogiNumBENCH.py ./configs/pretraining/bert-base/pretrain.json